-The last half of Chapter~4 develops the dual ordinary theories as cellular theories.
-We then discuss, for all of the ordinary theories, products, restriction to subgroups, and restriction to fixed sets.
-The chapter culminates in the Thom isomorphism theorem for equivariant spherical fibrations and the Poincar\'e duality theorem for smooth compact $G$-manifolds.
-A word about orientability: The $RO(\Pi_G B)$-graded theories are, by their nature, twisted, so that the Thom isomorphism and Poincar\'e duality theorems require no orientability assumptions.
+Chapter~3 then discusses the $RO(\Pi_G X)$-graded theories, culminating in the Thom isomorphism and Poincar\'e duality theorems.
+This chapter parallels Chapter~1 as much as possible and in many cases relies on results from that chapter.
+A word about orientability: The $RO(\Pi_G X)$-graded theories are, by their nature, twisted, so that the Thom isomorphism and Poincar\'e duality theorems require no orientability assumptions.
 Indeed, restricting to orientable fibrations or manifolds in this context gives us no advantage---the fundamental groupoid is woven so deeply into the theory of equivariant orientations \cite{CMW:orientation} that there is no significant simplification in considering the orientable case.